Umbraco Cloud

 The following steps involve setting a content-freeze period on the project.
 It is recommended to coordinate this with your content editors before moving forward.

-1. Delete any environments between your left-most (Development) and production environment.
+1. Delete any environments between your left-most and production environments.

-2. Create a new environment from the production environment.
+2. Create a new environment from the production environment - call it Staging.

 3. Initiate content-freeze.